Jolaine Montgomery, Flamborough Baptist Church: Walking for a Purpose

 By Julie-Marie Innes, Communication Volunteer | January 19th

-Jolaine Montgomery of Waterdown believes in leading by example and when it comes to her participation in Coldest Night of the Year, there are two very important reasons why she gets involved - her two daughters, ages 11 and 14, absolutely love the event.
+Jolaine Montgomery of Waterdown believes in leading by example and when it comes to her participation in Coldest Night of the Year, there are two very important reasons why she gets involved - her two daughters absolutely love the event.

 “They're the ones saying, 'When are we doing it, when are we doing it Mom?'” says Montgomery.

-The annual 2km or 5km walk in downtown Waterdown marks its 7th anniversary in 2024.
-The Montgomery family, including Jolaine's husband Andy and their church community from Flamborough Baptist, have walked every year.
+The Montgomery family, including Jolaine's husband Andy and their church community from Flamborough Baptist, have walked every year since the walk began in Waterdown in 2018.

 "We're teaching our children how to give back and I love to encourage others to get out there and make a difference in the community," she adds.